By now, you’ve probably heard about the powerful psychedelic compound known as acid.

 A flashback can be defined as a transitory recurrence of emotions and perceptions originally experienced while under the influence of a psychedelic drug.

-In basic terms, the visual and auditory hallucinations that accompany substances like LSD or magic mushrooms can reappear suddenly — lasting anywhere from seconds to hours.
+In basic terms, the visual and auditory hallucinations accompanying substances like LSD or magic mushrooms can reappear suddenly — lasting from seconds to hours.

-This effect is characterized as a condition called hallucinogen persisting perception disorder (HPPD) according to the DSM-IV.
+This effect is characterized by a condition called hallucinogen-persisting perception disorder (HPPD), according to the DSM-IV.

 Flashbacks are exceptionally rare and tend to be short-lived and mild.
 Most people report a positive experience during a flashback — consisting of feelings of joy, visual hallucinations, and introspection — rather than fear or confusion.

 The cause of flashbacks isn’t well understood.
 Stanislav Grof theorized that flashbacks could happen when someone undergoes a session with LSD or psilocybin and resists facing difficult emotional experiences that surface during the trip.
 This suggests that flashbacks are the result of poor integration after a psychedelic experience.

 The most common myth for what causes flashbacks is that LSD is somehow “stored” in the spinal cord and brain.
 The myth suggests that LSD can be re-dosed by cracking your back.

 There is no scientific basis to this theory, and LSD is not stored in the spinal cord, brain, or anywhere else in the body.